jamesbasa/Portfolio-2022/README.md

 Having been raised in the Bay Area, I decided to pursue my college education in SoCal.
 At UC San Diego, I am studying Computer Engineering and minoring in Music with a Spring 2021 expected graduation.
 Research, humanitarian-focused projects, and workshops have allowed me to develop my experience in computer science and engineering outside of class.

-Recently, I've worked as a theCoderSchool Coding Coach and Best Brains teacher.
-I believe in passing on knowledge while strengthening my communication skills.
+Recently, I've worked as a summer Coding Coach at theCoderSchool and a teacher Best Brains.
+I believe in passing on my knowledge while strengthening my communication skills.

 I love producing music in my free time and watching and playing sports.